The new PSD2 directive is a fundamental piece of payment legislation in Europe.

 Why we need strong authentication standards to deliver the promises of Open Banking

 A new world of opportunity

-PSD2 is a customer-centric regulation that should lead to an improved customer environment, bringing benefits not only to end users but to all banking & payment parties.
+PSD2 is a customer-centric regulation that should lead to an improved customer environment, bringing benefits not only to end-users but to all banking and payment parties.

 New partnerships and open-banking APIs with the right security level brought by SCA and risk monitoring can generate value by:

 - Capitalizing on consumer behavior and storing consumer preference data

 - Making the multi-factor authentication process as easy as possible for the customer.